mherchel/herchel.com/src/blog/d8-theming/index.md

 ### Creating template suggestions

-Casey Wright has an awesome article on this at https://www.chapterthree.com/blog/how-to-create-custom-theme-suggestions-drupal-8, which makes use of `HOOK_theme_suggestions_HOOK_alter` in preprocess.
+Casey Wright has an awesome article on this at https://www.chapterthree.com/blog/how-to-create-custom-theme-suggestions-drupal-8, which makes use of `HOOK_theme_suggestions_HOOK_alter(&$suggestions, &$vars)` in preprocess.

 ### Entity API cheatsheet